Swing Dance: The Complete Beginner’s Guide

 Where did East Coast Swing Originate?

-The origin of East Coast Swing can be traced to the 40’s as an offshoot of Lindy Hop and Foxtrot.
+The origin of East Coast Swing can be traced to the 40’s.
+It is an offshoot of Lindy Hop and Foxtrot.

-This dance was invented by Arthur Murray specifically to make swing dancing tangible for the masses.
+This dance was invented by Arthur Murray specifically to make swing dancing available to the masses.

 East Coast Swing Music and Timing